Spencerx/files.md/README.md

 # Files.md
 An application for your personal stuff:
 - ✅ Tasks
-- 📝 Notes
+- 📌 Notes
-- 💼 Projects
+- 📝 Projects
 - 💚 Journal
 - 🛒 Checklists
 - 🌱 Habits